pablohpsilva/data-testid-guidelines/README.md

-# Guidelines for Defining data-testid's in React/Vue/Angular Applications
+# Guidelines for Defining data-testid's in React Applications

-Creating predictable, unique, and reliable data-testid attributes is essential for ensuring robust and maintainable tests.
-This guide provides best practices, examples, and common patterns for defining data-testid attributes in your React (or basically any) applications.
+Creating predictable, unique, and reliable `data-testid` attributes is essential for ensuring robust and maintainable tests.
+This guide provides best practices, examples, and common patterns for defining `data-testid` attributes in your React (or basically any) applications.

 ## Why Use data-testid's?